Bioconductor/bioconductor.org/content/developers/package-guidelines.md

 <h2 id="classes">S4 Classes and Methods</h2>

-Re-use existing S4 classes and generics where possible.
-This encourages interoperability and simplifies your own package development.
+Re-use existing functionality, especially for S4 [input methods][RECReuseFunctions] and
+[S4 classes][RECReuseClasses].
+This encourages interoperability and
+simplifies your own package development.

 If your data requires a new representation or function, carefully design an S4 class or generic so that other package developers with similar needs will be able to re-use your hard work, and so that users of related packages will be able to seamlessly use your data structures.
 Do not hesitate to ask on the Bioc-devel mailing list for advice.
+Be sure to implement the
+[essential S4 interface][RECEssentialS4].

 Implement a constructor (typically a simple function) if the user is supposed to be able to create an instance of your class.
 Write short